Food For Thought Quiz

 Meat and Other High Protein Foods

-It’s important to get enough, but not too much protein for bone health and overall health.
-Many older adults do not get enough protein in their diets and this may be harmful to bones.
+It’s important to get enough, Many older adults do not get enough protein in their diets and this may be harmful to bones.
 However, special high protein diets that contain multiple servings of meat and protein with each meal can also cause the body to lose calcium.
 You can make up for this loss by getting enough calcium for your body’s needs.
 For example dairy products, although high in protein, also contain calcium that is important for healthy bones.

 Eating foods that have a lot of salt (sodium) causes your body to lose calcium and can lead to bone loss.
 Try to limit the amount of processed foods, canned foods and salt added to the foods you eat each day.
 To learn if a food is high in sodium, look at the Nutrition Facts label. if it lists 20% or more for the % Daily Value, it is high in sodium.
 Aim to get no more than 2,300 mg of sodium per day.